suitmedia/suitmedia.github.io/_posts/2014-07-01-discovering-tools-migration.markdown

 end
 {% endhighlight %}

 It is amazing, right?
 We do not need to write SQL.
-We only need to code it right here, right now,  with object oriented style.
-The code is pretty intuitive and readable.
+We only need to code it right here, right now.
+With object oriented style, the code is pretty intuitive and readable.
 Both version of the code generate the same database structure.
 The `up` function is executed when the `migrate` command is used.
 The `down` function is executed when the `rollback` command is used.
 Now, if we want to add or drop column from the database schema, we need to generate a blank migration file template and code it Oh yeah, I forgot to mention that this code works on multiple database like MySQL, PostgreSQL, SQLite, and many more.
 Here are the examples.
 This one is from PHP - Laravel.

 {% highlight php %}
 <?php